Cheap Red Sox Tickets Tips (OK, Cheap-er)

 So here are some preferred methods of landing cheap Red Sox tickets (I know, cheaper):

 Cheap Red Sox Tickets, Tip #1: Game Day Tickets.
 Like most teams, the Red Sox will make a handful of tickets (and a handful is a lot of tickets) available on game day.
-These are usually tickets that the visiting team or someone else can’t use—a player may have actually brought along his wife and can’t sit her next to his Boston girlfriend, for example—and so a few hours before the game a line forms at Gate E of folks looking for any extras the Sox have lying around.
+These are usually tickets that the visiting team or someone else can’t use—a player may have brought his wife and can’t sit her next to his Boston girlfriend, for example.
+So a few hours before the game a line forms at Gate E of folks looking for any extras the Sox have lying around.

-This option is pretty well-known among fans.
-I’ve talked to a few Sox fans about this; it’s generally best for one person going to the game, since you can only buy one per person and must immediately enter the ballpark after buying them.
+I’ve talked to a few Sox fans about this; they say it’s generally best for one person going to the game, since you can only buy one per person and must immediately enter the ballpark after buying them.

 You can’t hold places in line, although I’ve read that for big games the Red Sox will hand out numbers deli style, to prevent overworked bladders from exploding.
-The Sox allow the line to start forming five hours before game time, but people do line up sooner than that.
+The Sox allow the line to start forming five hours before game time, but people do line up sooner than that for big games.

 If you plan on going to a few Red Sox games in a season and want something resembling cheap Red Sox tickets, have a look at Nation membership.
 Could be well worth it for you.